 Driving down the gravel road leading up to Boen Gård we quickly realized that this was more than just a farm.
 It’s like a manor in the countryside.
 For anyone who reads up a bit on the history of Boen Gård, that shouldn’t come as a surprise.
 The land used to be the King’s property until the 1600s before it was sold to a nobleman.
 The current main building was erected in the 1800s.
 For many years, the river that runs past the farm was a popular spot for salmon fishing by wealthy English lords, and the manor was used by the upper class in Kristiansand as a summer estate.

 It was raining when we arrived, still driving the Tesla Model S that brought us to Engø Gård the previous day.
 The electrical car was at that point badly in need of power since we had managed to miss the only Supercharger spot on the way.
-One of the owners of the farm today, Johan Olsen, welcomed us and helped us find and outlet to charge overnight.
+One of the owners of the farm today, Johan Olsen, welcomed us and helped us find an outlet to charge overnight.
 Problem solved!
 He guided us into the apartment where we were going to spend the night.
-“This is the old servant’s house,” Olsen explained.

 Later on, we got a guided tour of the main building, which Olsen and his family have restored and decorated themselves.
 The house is kept in the same style as the year it was built, 1813, while the interior represents the building’s 200-year-old history with a focus on the early 1900s.
 Johan Olsen is the grandson of shipbroker Johan G. Olsen, who purchased the farm in 1939.
 For the first time in history, the family now wants to make the farm available to the general public – a project that has been going on since 2012.
 Restaurant Måltid has done weddings and other events here since then.